 Graduate Student Profiles

-The graduate cohort at Western Science is a mosiac of students with diverse interests, areas of expertise, and career aspirations.
+The graduate cohort at Western Science is a mosaic of students with diverse interests, areas of expertise, and career aspirations.
 Their common characteristics include the drive to explore, the need to innovate, and the will to develop pinpoint expertise which could lead to the next eureka moment.
-Discover some of the interesting personaliities, past times, and pusuits of the next generation of science leaders.
+Discover some of the interesting personalities, past times, and pursuits of the next generation of science leaders.

 Naturally, a passion for photography could only lead to a career in medical imaging – or at least for

 Eventually, the polymer breaks down and the dye is cleared normally.
 All in a living specimen.